stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 4. Notes on Apptainer containers

-   On Sherlock, the prefered method for running AlphaFold 3 is from an Apptainer container.
+   On Sherlock, the preferred method for running AlphaFold 3 is from an Apptainer container.
 The Apptainer definition file (`af3.def`) SRC provides is modified from the Docker file that Google DeepMind's publishes with AlphaFold 3.
 SRC's definition file takes into account the heterogeneity of the Sherlock cluster, and